Black-Kamelia/Sprinkler/utils/README.md

 ```

 In the same way as `unsafeCast`, it is useful when it comes to chaining operations to avoid nested `as?` calls.

+## Exceptions

+The library provides a few methods to throw exceptions with a message.

+- `illegalArgument(message: String): Nothing` throws an `IllegalArgumentException` with the given message.
+- `assertionError(message: String): Nothing` throws an `AssertionError` with the given message.

 ## Changelog